fenprace/CapRack/README.md

 **CapRack solves this by breaking the 1U space into two 0.5U composable modules.**

 - **Modular & Composable:** Mix and match any two modules to create a full 1U unit perfectly tailored to your needs.
-- **Aesthetic:** Everything aligns perfectly.
+- **Aesthetic:** Engineered for a flush fit and clean lines.
 Hide the mess and show off your lab.
 - **Standardized:** Uses common M6 screws for a secure and accessible connection.
-- **3D Printable:** Designed to be printed easily on standard hobbyist printers.
+- **3D Printable:** Optimized for standard hobbyist FDM printers.

 ## 🧩 Examples